RAP for Statistics

 What does this mean?

-In order for us to be able to have an end-to-end data pipeline where we can replicate our analysis across the department, we should store all of the raw data needed to create aggregate statistics in a managed Microsoft SQL Server.
+In order for us to be able to have an end-to-end data pipeline where we can replicate our analysis across the department, we should store all of the raw data needed to create aggregate statistics in a managed Microsoft SQL Server or in the Databricks platform.
 This includes any lookup tables and all administrative data from collections prior to any manual processing.
 This allows us to then match and join the data together in an end-to-end process using SQL queries.

-As far as meeting the requirement to have all source data in a database, databases other than SQL may be acceptable, though we can’t support them in the same way.
+As far as meeting the requirement to have all source data in a database, databases other than SQL or Databricks may be acceptable, though we can’t support them in the same way.

 Why do it?